tembo-io/website/docusaurus/docs/tembo-cloud/how-billing-works.md

 <details>
 <summary><b>How is pricing for Tembo cloud calculated?</b></summary>
-You can see the pricing the pricind details section.
+You can see the pricing in the pricing details section.
 Pricing is calculated based on instance size (compute, memory, and storage).
 If you have both hobby and subscription instances, you will only be charged for the subscription instances.
 </details>

 <details>